undecidedapollo/csis638-dms/README.md

 Manually run DDL Changes (`out/ddl.sql`) against postgres database.

-You can then run some SQL expresions to test the output:
+You can then run some SQL expressions to test the output
 ```sql
 truncate "BankAccount";
 truncate "Transaction";